top of page

 Metropolitan Broadcasting Corporation Comes to the Rescue

-The chairman and president of Metropolitan, John W. Kluge spoke before the San Francisco Security Analysts Society and stated that the first half earnings of 1960 are already $2.6 million ahead of earnings from the entire preceding year of 1959.
-He also said half of the income is expected to come from Foster and Kleisen, a west coast outdoor advertising company which was acquired in early 1960.
-At that time the legal purchase of WTVP was still pending before the FCC.
+The chairman and president of Metropolitan, John W. Kluge, spoke before the San Francisco Security Analysts Society and stated that the first half of 1960 was already $2.6 million ahead of earnings from the preceding year of 1959.
+He also said half of the income is expected from Foster and Kleisen, a West Coast outdoor advertising company acquired in early 1960.
+At that time, the legal purchase of WTVP was still pending before the FCC.

 It was ten months in the making, but the FCC finally approved the sale of WTVP to Metropolitan Broadcasting on September 29, 1960.
 The final sale price was listed at $570,000.
-The sale price was a reflection on what WTVP had become before the announced sale and during the transition period.
+The sale price reflected what WTVP had become before the announced sale and during the transition period.
 The facility had been neglected and was experiencing great financial stress.

-Before the end of the 1960, another broadcast property would be brought into Metropolitan.
-KMBC AM/TV in Kansas City, Missouri was purchased from Cook Broadcasting Company.
-The purchase price of that larger market property: $10.25-million.
+Before the end of 1960, another broadcast property would be brought into Metropolitan.
+KMBC AM/TV in Kansas City, Missouri, was purchased from Cook Broadcasting Company—the purchase price of that larger market property $10.25-million.

 Here are a number of Warner Brothers Television programs from the 1960-61 season as broadcast on ABC and WTVP.